bssammel/akeso/documentation/api-routes.md

 ### Get all Apppointments of a Patient by ID

+!!!!-----***html type datetime-local***-----!!!!

 Returns all the appointments associated with a patient

 - Require Authentication: true
-- Requires that the current user be the patient or provider assigned to patient.
+- Requires that the current user be the patient
 - Request

   - Method: GET
-  - URL: /api/patients/:id/treatments
+  - URL: /api/patients/:id/appointments
   - Body: none

 - Successful Response